Restoring your computer or tablet to its factory state can be a way to solve performance problems, remove malware or get it ready for a new owner.

 Factory resetting a computer running an older version of Windows is a little trickier, because there's no reset tool built into the operating system.

 Some computers come with recovery discs, which is a fairly easy way of performing a factory reset - you can just insert the disc and follow the instructions.
-Just remember to back up your files first!

 Windows 8 computers will sometimes have a recovery application which is launched from within Windows, rather than from a disc, so check your app menu.